ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify a name for the new gateway.

 `--billing VALUE`
-:   Billing of resources (metered | non-metered).
-Select metered to charge per gigabyte and non-metered for flat rate.
+:   Billing of resources (metered | nonmetered).
+Select metered to charge per gigabyte and nonmetered for flat rate.

 `--bgp-asn VALUE`
 :   Specify either the default value of `64999`, or select an ASN from allowed ranges.